Clement-W/bicycle-counter/README.md

 ## Smaller model

 We also trained a second model on the same data set.
 We chose to use the SSD MobileNet v2 320x320 which can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
-In order for it to be trained make the follwing changes:
+This model consists of alternating layers of standard convolutional layers and depthwise convolutional layers.
+This is repeated several times until the size of the image is sufficiently small (less than 10 pixels) before it is sent through an average global pooling layer, flowed by a fully connected layer, and finally a softmax layer for classification.

+Tihs model was trained using the same data augmentation and training parameters as the first model except for the following changes:
 -In pipeline.config, copy all the previously made changes and change fine_tune_checkpoint to ```pre-trained-models/ssd_mobilenet_v2_320x320_coco17_tpu-8/checkpoint/ckpt-0```
 -When running the commands for evaluation, training, and monitoring change the folder directory to ```ssd_mobilenet_v2_320x320_coco17_tpu-8``` instead of ```efficientdet_d1_v1_test```.
 After these changes the process is identical to the one used for the main model.